Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Theoretical Analysis

 \begin{itemize}[leftmargin=2em, labelsep=0.5em] \item \( \dot{\Rc} (\theta_t^{(1)}) \big|_{t=0} \geq \dot{\Rc} (\theta_t^{(2)}) \big|_{t=0} \) in Model Strong End.

 \item \(\dot{\Rc} (\theta_t^{(1)}) \big|_{t=0} \leq \dot{\Rc} (\theta_t^{(2)}) \big|_{t=0}\) in Model Weak End. \end{itemize} \end{theorem}

 \begin{remark} This theorem characterizes a sufficient condition for which the relative advantage of two objectives reverses across the MS and MW ends.
-For example, setting $f_1 (p) = 1 - p$ and $f_2 (q) = - \log p$, we conclude that in the model-strong end, the prior-leaning $-p$ objective achieves larger risk reduction than NLL, whereas in the model-weak end, NLL is superior.
+For example, by setting $f_1 (p) = 1 - p$ and $f_2 (q) = - \log p$, we can conclude that in the model-strong end, the prior-leaning $-p$ objective achieves larger risk reduction than NLL, whereas in the model-weak end, NLL is superior.
 This reversal mirrors our empirical observations and highlights the central theme of this work: the effectiveness of an SFT objective depends critically on model capability.
-The full analysis is provided in Appen.~\ref{appen:main_theory}. \end{remark}
+The full version of the theoretical analysis is available at Appen.~\ref{appen:main_theory}. \end{remark}